 People whose lupus primarily affects the brain and nerves can be said to have CNS lupus.
 CNS lupus can cause seizures, strokes, cognitive dysfunction (problems thinking or remembering), peripheral neuropathy (numbness or tingling in the extremities), and psychotic episodes.

-People diagnosed with SLE are less likely to have skin involvement.
-However, it is not uncommon for people with systemic lupus to have the malar rash characteristic of lupus on their faces.
+It is not uncommon for people with systemic lupus to have the malar rash characteristic of lupus on their faces.
+People with SLE may also have discoid or other forms of cutaneous lupus.

-Cutaneous disease is mostly limited to the skin.
+Cutaneous lupus erythematosus (CLE) is mostly limited to the skin.
 People with cutaneous forms of lupus are less likely to have systemic lupus.
 About 10 percent of those with skin lupus will eventually go on to develop systemic disease.
 Since lupus can cause silent damage in other tissues of the body, people with cutaneous lupus may still be monitored for systemic disease.

 The most common form of cutaneous lupus is chronic cutaneous lupus (CCLE) or discoid lupus (DLE), which causes round or oval lesions of thick, scaly, red skin.
 In cases where DLE is limited to the head and neck, systemic lupus is less likely to develop.